bongeodoodlea/bongeodoodlea/README.md

 <h2 align="left">Hi 👋!
-My name is Tanmay Sarkar... and I'm a B.Tech student..., from Kolkata....</h2>
+My name is Tanmay and I'm a B.Tech.
+Student, from Kolkata</h2>

 ###